 Why American Doctors Are Questioning Some Vaccines

-The medical profession tells great tales of decades past when people died from, or were disabled by, diseases such as polio and smallpox, and how the invention of vaccines stopped these epidemics.
+The medical profession tells great tales of decades past when people died from, or were disabled by, diseases like polio and smallpox.
+According to my professors, the invention of vaccines stopped these epidemics.

 I also believed that those who refused vaccines were the very reason these diseases still existed.